aleesha711/Java-8-Streams/README.md

 # Streams
-The official Java 8 release came with a myriad of features, the most prominent of which are undoubtedly lambdas and the streams API.
+Java 8 came with the most useful and fast computational features undoubtedly that are lamdas and streams API.

 The whole idea of streams is to enable functional-style operations on streams of elements.
 A stream is an abstraction, it’s not a data structure.
 It’s not a collection where you can store elements.
 The most important difference between a stream and a structure is that a stream doesn’t hold the data.
 For example you cannot point to a location in the stream where a certain element exists.
 You can only specify the functions that operate on that data.
 A stream is an abstraction of a non-mutable collection of functions applied in some order to the data.